mfamador/go-payments-api/README.md

   -listen string
     	the http interface to listen at (default ":8080") -max-results int
-    	Maximum number of results when listing items (eg. payments) (default 20) -metrics
+    	Maximum number of results when listing items (default 100) -metrics
     	expose prometheus metrics
   -profiling